Asian cuisines are characterised as rare, exquisite and exotic.

 - Treating lung ailments

-Despite being made mostly of protein, Chinese people believe these health benefits.
-However, science is still not confirming the medicinal attributes of the expensive nest.
-These might be the reason why the demand in Chinese territory is enormous, especially due to the last one!
+Despite being made mostly of protein, Chinese people believe in these health benefits.
+However, there is insufficient scientific evidence regarding the medicinal attributes of the expensive nests.

 The rising of the birds’ domestication also alarmed experts.
-These birds belong to the jungles as they say, and not meant to survive in an urban environment.
+These birds belong to the jungles and are not meant to survive in an urban environment.

 Controversies in Thailand

-As reported by the San Francisco Gate on December 19, 2000, many companies managed to corrupt the locals and the government to take advantage of the lucrative bird nests.
+As reported by the San Francisco Gate on December 19, 2000, many companies managed to corrupt the locals and the government to take advantage of the lucrative swiftlet bird’s nests.
 Large corruption around the country is present.
-These companies hire guards with guns, who will fire to anyone who comes close.
-Even fishermen who just happen to get near to the cave are being shot.

 Environmentalists cry foul for their greediness.
 They cited that even the last (third) nest of the bird is being picked.
-This is the reason why there is too much decline in their population.
+This is the reason why there is a steep decline in their population.